 $ sudo apt update

-Now use the following command to install quota package on Ubuntu.
+Now use the following command to install the quota package on Ubuntu.

 $ sudo apt install quota